dentarg/auth0-blog/_posts/2017-10-07-typescript-practical-introduction.markdown

 }
 ```

 We start the definition of `Project` by importing `Entity` to inherit its characteristics.
-After that we define two properties: `_archived` and `_stories`.
+After that we define two properties: `_released` and `_stories`.
 The functionality provided by `Project` is quite similar to `Story`.
 The difference is that instead of dealing with an array of tasks, a `Project` deals with an array of `Stories`.
 These stories are manipulated through three methods: `addStory`, `stories`, and `removeStory`.
 The resemblance between these three methods and the ones defined on `Story` to deal of `Tasks` is big, and therefore do not require explanation.

 ### Interfaces